abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 }
 ```

-This is a very simple DTO class that have the same properties with our `TodoItem` entity.
+This is a very simple DTO class that has the same properties as the `TodoItem` entity.
 We are ready to implement the `ITodoAppService`.

 ## Application Service Implementation